immcantation/alakazam/docs/topics/estimateAbundance.md

 :   data.frame with Change-O style columns containing clonal assignments.

 group
 :   name of the `data` column containing group identifiers.
+If `NULL` then no grouping is performed and the `GROUP` column of the output will contain the value `NA` for each row.

 clone
 :   name of the `data` column containing clone identifiers.